Childhood Cancer: Overview

 Many childhood cancers have higher rates of survival when they are diagnosed in the early stages of cancer.
 It is recommended that children should have regular medical check-ups and that parents must pay close attention to the development of unusual signs or chronic symptoms.
-Discuss your child’s symptoms with your pediatrician so that accordingly he or she can suggest screening tests or biopsy which involves removing some cells within the tumor for examination.
+Discuss your child’s symptoms with your paediatrician so that accordingly he or she can suggest screening tests or biopsy which involves removing some cells within the tumour for examination.

 What are the treatments for Childhood Cancer?